terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 .. image:: img/window-importdata10.png

 #.
 All attributes that are of enumeration type are listed.
 The first attribute name is the one from the database and the second is the one from the file.
 #.
 All the field values from the file for that attribute are listed.
-On the right hand side, a list of all enumeration values for that attribute from the database is displayed.
+On the right-hand side, a list of all enumeration values for that attribute from the database is displayed.
 The correspondence must be established.
 #.
 Go back to :ref:`datamanagement#Step8` or to terminate the import.